ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 (In [my previous classification](http://reasonableapproximation.net/2020/07/04/classifying-games-like-prisoners-dilemma.html), depending on whether `$ sw_= + ws_= - ww_= ≷ ss_= $`, it hits the point where The Abundant Commons meets either Cake Eating or Studying For a Test.
 It's not unique in either case, because there are at most three distinct payout values.)

 Specialized Labor is more complicated.
 There are three ways we might decide to apply counterfactual compensation.
-We could say that the Shirker compensates the Worker for the Worker's costs, either `$ ss_= - ws_1 $` or `$ ss_= - ws_2 $` depending on who Worked.
-Or we could say that the Shirker compensates the Worker for what the *efficient* Worker's costs would have been, `$ ss_= - ws_1 $` regardless of who Worked.
+We could say that the Shirker compensates the Worker for the Worker's costs, either `$ ww_= - ws_1 $` or `$ ww_= - ws_2 $` depending on who Worked.
+Or we could say that the Shirker compensates the Worker for what the *efficient* Worker's costs would have been, `$ ww_= - ws_1 $` regardless of who Worked.
 Or we could say that the efficient worker never owes anything to the inefficient worker; he gets to just say "sorry, I'm not going to pay you for work I could have done more easily".

 Ellickson doesn't discuss these options, he just takes the last one.
 Here's what it looks like.

 <table>
 <thead>
   <tr>
-    <th colspan="4" style="font-weight: bold">Prisoner's Dilemma with counterfactual compensation</th>
+    <th colspan="4" style="font-weight: bold">Specialized Labor with counterfactual compensation</th>
   </tr>
 </thead>
 <tbody>